ClarkLindsay/users/README.md

 ## Grading
 Unlike other take home labs, this one will be optional.
 It will remain pass/fail, but upon passing, the 25 points earned will be applied to any **lost** extra credit from previous labs.
+This does not include any extra credit that was spontaneously offered.
+It only applies to lab 1, 2, 3, and 4 extra credits.
+If you are not missing the full 25 points of lab extra credits and complete this lab, you will not go past the 25 points available on previous labs.

 ## Extra credit
 Because this lab is for recovering any missing extra credit, it will not be afforded any extra credit.